For instructor materials including Power Points, Answers to Clinical Encounter Questions, please contact email@example.com.

 MM is the most diagnosed malignancy in young adults and ranks among top five most incident cancer diseases in the United States, representing approximately 5% of all cancer cases.
 Although accounting for less than 3% of the skin cancer diagnoses, MM is responsible for the majority of skin cancer deaths (75%).1,4 With a median age at diagnosis of 64, about half of the MM cases were diagnosed between ages 55 and 74.
 Approximately 91,270 new cases are predicted to occur in 2018, a forecast impacting males more than females, according to the Surveillance Epidemiology and End Results (SEER) age-adjusted analyses.5 However, these figures may be underestimated since many superficial and in-situ melanomas are treated in outpatient settings and, thus, not included in the SEER registry.

 MM risk factors include environmental and host factors.
 Sun exposure and ultraviolet-based artificial tanning are the main environmental triggers for melanoma occurrence.
 While MM can occur in any ethnic group and also on less exposed areas of the body, individuals with genetic susceptibility may develop exacerbated skin reactions to sun or ultraviolet radiation (UVR), particularly UVB.
-Interestingly, although UVB-induced DNA damage was determined to be lifetime cumulative, the most prevalent (over 70%) UV-induced genetic modification—C to T—is, paradoxically, irrelevant for most well-known melanoma mutations, BRAF V600E, and NRAS Q61L/R.6 Yet, recent evidence supports ...
+Interestingly, although UVB-induced DNA damage was determined to be lifetime cumulative, the most prevalent (over 70%) UV-induced genetic modification—C to T—is, paradoxically, irrelevant for most well-known melanoma mutations, BRAF V600E, and NRAS Q61L/R.6 Yet, recent evidence supports a UVR-induced mutation mechanism for melanoma occurrence: the hot-spot ...